We’re comms people volunteering our time to help community organisations communicate better.

 Margaret has been working in marketing and communications for about 20 years, including in local and central government and not-for-profit organisations.
 She’s currently the Communications and Marketing Manager of the Institute of Public Administration (IPANZ) – a membership organisation offering seminars and networking for the public sector.
 She was the chair, for several years, of Mothers Network, an organisation which runs support groups for new mothers.
 She’s pleased to help connect community organisations with willing and able volunteers.

 Originally a journalist, Miranda has 17 years of senior communications experience under her belt, in the UK and New Zealand.
 Having worked across the public, private and not-for-profit sectors she’s familiar with the struggle for capability many community organisations face.
 When she came across the collective it struck her as an ingenious solution – and a great way to connect with inspiring people.

-Kristy is new to the matchmaker scene, bringing with her more than 15 years of experience in internal comms.
-Working in both New Zealand and the UK, she currently leads a team of comms gurus working across the Asia-Pacific region and loves the challenge understanding different cultures, languages, and thinking brings.
+Kristy brings more than 15 years of experience in internal communications to the collective.
+Having worked in both New Zealand and the UK, she currently leads a team of comms gurus working across the Asia-Pacific region and loves the challenge understanding different cultures, languages, and thinking brings.
 She’s chuffed to be giving back to the community and believes the work the comms collective is doing is magical.

 Relatively new to the collective, Natalie has almost two decades of strategic marketing, brand engagement and customer insight experience across the spectrum of markets and industries.
 She's currently leading a team responsible for the national brand and customer experience programmes at one of New Zealand's largest not for profits and is loving working with people doing truly worthwhile work.